 3.4 Election of Directors and Term of Office.

 b.
-Terms will be staggered so that three (3) new Directors will be elected each year.
+Terms will be staggered so that two (2) new Directors will be elected each year.

 d.
 The Directors elected shall serve no more than two consecutive three-year terms, which terms shall